sewellstephens/late/packages/playwright/README.md

-# Interact with a Plate editor from inside a Playwright test
+# Interact with a Late editor from inside a Playwright test

 ## License